jasondraether/Aggies4Health/index.md

 ## Aggies4Health

-Obesity and malnourishment has become a nationwide pandemic.
+Obesity and malnourishment have become a nationwide pandemic.
 Understanding individual activity patterns which contribute to a “healthy” lifestyle per CDC guidelines is necessary to improve personal lifestyles.
 Through evaluation of an individual's activity and sleep logs over time, we can develop a pattern of what exercise and sleep habits encourage individuals to continue to follow healthy routines.

+We aspire to provide a general description of positive lifestyles to benefit individuals' broad understanding of patterns which encourage and allow for long term health.
+Individual health enables the growth and development of society.
+Individuals can see the patterns which they need to incorporate into their daily lives, thus providing them with concrete evidence of a path towards health.

 ### Data Visualization